codeangler/vpc-endpoints-lab/build-gateway.md

 # Build - Gateway Endpoint

-You will now examine/update configurations to control access to resources and ensure data is transmitted on private network segments
+You will now examine/update configurations to control access to resources and ensure data to S3 is transmitted on private network segments via an S3 Gateway VPC Endpoint

 ## Securing Access to the S3 Bucket using a Gateway Endpoint - Overview